Skip to main content

 When you reference a previous node, you choose whether to use that node's output or its input:

-• Output is the result that the node produced when it ran β€” for example, the API response (IDs, lists, status, and so on).
+• Output: The result that the node produced when it ran, for example, the API response (IDs, lists, status, and so on).
 Use this when you need data that came from running the node.

-Both options appear when you pick a source node with the + button; choose the one that holds the data you need.
+Both options appear when you pick a source node with the + button.
+Choose the one that holds the data you need.

 See also